Temtem-Interactive-Map/Temzone-Android/README.md

 This command will trigger the Gradle build process and start running all the instrumented tests in the project on the connected device or emulator.

 Instrumented tests are designed to simulate real interactions with the application on a device, providing a more comprehensive evaluation of its functionality and behavior.
 As a result, they might take longer to complete than local unit tests.
-It's essential to have a stable testing environment to ensure reliable and accurate test results.

 ## License